magcius/meshopt_decoder_reference/spec.md

 ## Filter 3: exponential

 Exponential filter allows to encode floating point values with a range close to the full range of a 32-bit floating point value, but allows more control over the exponent/mantissa to trade quality for precision, and has a bit structure that is more optimally aligned to the byte boundary to facilitate better compression.

+This filter is only valid `byteStride` is a multiple of 4.

 The input to the filter is a sequence of 32-bit little endian integers, with the most significant 8 bits specifying a (signed) exponent value, and the remaining 24 bits specifying a (signed) mantissa value.
 The integers are stored in two-complement format.